Indiana State University Online NP Programs

-What to Expect from the Indiana State University Online FNP Programs
+What to Expect from Indiana State University Online Nursing Programs

 - Specific Program Requirements:

-Study Plan: The Indiana State University online MSN and Post-Master’s Certificate programs start in the Fall and Spring.
-The MSN program takes 2.5 to three years to complete and the Post-Master’s Certificate program can be completed in four semesters.
+Study Plan: The Indiana State University online MSN and post-master’s certificate programs start in the Fall and Spring.
+The MSN program takes 2.5 to three years to complete, and the post-master’s certificate program can be completed in 16 months.
 Students complete courses online as well as clinicals local to the student.

-On-Site Requirements: There are no on-site requirements for the FNP programs.
-All coursework is online and practicums are completed local to the student.
+On-Site Requirements: There are no on-site requirements for the FNP and PMHNP programs.
+All coursework is online, and practicums are completed locally to the student.

-Paying for the Indiana State University Online FNP Programs
+Paying for Indiana State University Online Nursing Programs

 Indiana State University FNP students may be eligible for unsubsidized federal graduate loans according to the FAFSA.
 According to ISU, certificate programs are not eligible for federal student loans.
-Online FNP students may also look into private loans and outside scholarships and grants.
+Online FNP students may also look into private loans, outside scholarships, and grants.
 In addition, they may check with their employers concerning a tuition reimbursement program.
 ISU offers payment plans and may offer veteran benefits.

 Delivered mostly asynchronously with no campus visits and local practicums, Indiana State University seeks to prepare FNPs through education, evidence-based research, and clinical practice, all supported by core values of equity, inclusion, scholarship, diversity, and excellence.